 - Over on LinkedIn I updated an older story back from when I was hunting for a new job Your Facebook Page IS Your New Reference, and it is still very true today, many employers do extensive Internet searches on candidates.
-Another good Linked in article written by a friend is the Courage to Coach.

 This Week’s Finest Financial

 Mark from Blunt Bean Counter has a Guest Post about The Trials and Tribulations of an Infant Business, where the writer laments about having to incorporate to be eligible to apply for contracts with the Canadian Banks, however the same is true for any Federal Government contract as well.
 On Wall Street (speaking of business) Robo-advisor Growth Hits Money Mangers, do you trust a human or an algorithm?

 Barry from Money we Have touches on an important topic in my world Canadian Student Loan Options, and for those saying their kids will have to finance their post secondary education, a must read.
 Another way to pay for University is working the graveyard shift for UPS, or is it?
 Outlined nicely in the Atlantic’s article Manual Labor, All Night Long: The Reality of Paying for College.
 Robb from Boomer and Echo points out How Parents Can Give Their Kids a Financial Leg Up, which never hurts (to keep them from moving back home).